 Know how to wear a face mask

-It may be one of the more innocuous problems of the coronavirus pandemic, but it’s a nuisance nonetheless: fogged-up eyewear.
+Even if you’ve been vaccinated against COVID-19, or have recovered from an infection, it’s still important to wear a mask.
+And with masks comes one of the more innocuous problems of the coronavirus pandemic: fogged-up eyewear.
 It happens when warm breath escapes from the top of your mask and lands on the cooler surface of your lens.

 When both glasses and masks are required ...